musheeza018/flux/content/en/flux/Installation/Migration/flux-v1-automation-migration.md

 consider.
 These are dealt with in detail below.

 Selecting an image by build time is no longer supported.
 This is the implicit default in Flux v1.
-In Flux v2, you will need to tag images so that they sort in the order you would like -- [see below](#how-to-use-sortable-image-tags) for how to do this conveniently.
+In Flux v2, you will need to tag images so that they sort in the order you would like -- for how to do this conveniently.

 #### Fields to update are explicitly marked